w3c/vc-bitstring-status-list/explainer.md

 ### Performance Considerations

-Similarly, there are performance considerations that are explored when designing status lists.
-One such consideration is where the list is published and the burden it places from a bandwidth and processing perspective, both on the server and the client fetching the information.
-In order to meet privacy expectations, it is useful to bundle the status of large sets of credentials into a single list to help with herd privacy.
-However, doing so can place an impossible burden on both the server and client if the status information is as much as a few hundred bytes in size per credential across a population of hundreds of millions of holders.
+There are various performance considerations that are explored when designing status lists.
+One such consideration is the bandwidth and processing burden a published list places both on the server and on the client fetching the information.
+Bundling the statuses of large sets of credentials into a single list can help with herd privacy.
+However, doing so can place an impossible burden on both server and client if the size of the status information is as much as a few hundred bytes per credential across a population of hundreds of millions of holders.

 ### Addressing Privacy and Performance